Water, Wildlife, and People: Integrating across the Floodplain

 Plant Communities: Emergent Marsh, Scrub Shrub wetlands, Forested wetlands, oak woodland, riparian forest , upland forest

-Much of the site’s habitat had been degraded by activities that aimed to clear native trees and drain the wetlands for agricultural purposes.
+Decades of agricultural use including grazing and installation of a drainage ditch resulted in a degraded floodplain dominated by invasive reed canarygrass (Phalaris arundinacea).
 In fact, historic maps from more than 100 years ago show cleared areas and ditches at the site.
 New urban development bordering the site also creates potential for increased runoff.
-When partners began to evaluate the site, we found emergent wetlands currently overrun by invasive reed canary grass and non-native pasture grasses.
 For these reasons and more, the site needed significant improvements in hydrology, water quality and wildlife functions.

 The project design emphasizes restoration of watershed processes and working with Mother Nature to restore the site.
 The design involved a number of actions to enrich the character of the stream, including installing over 250 logs and snags within the wetland to slow and spread the flow of water throughout the floodplain; planting a variety of native vegetation; and letting the beaver population get to work.
 These steps have provided additional food and nesting habitat for fish and wildlife, particularly for the beavers.
 Increasing water storage capacity and connection to groundwater will extend ponding and saturated soil conditions longer into the dry summer season.
 Habitat has been improved as well by converting the emergent wetlands that are overrun by invasives into a dynamic mosaic of forested, scrub-shrub and emergent wetlands dominated by native species.
 Foresters thinned a portion of the floodplain forest to release Oregon white oaks from encroaching ash and cherry trees.
 This expanded the oak woodland plant community and created more snags and downed wood in the forest.
 These large, connected areas along Rock Creek provide essential refuge for people and nature even as the urban world expands into this rural part of the basin.